subquery/documentation/docs/quickstart/quickstart_chains/zksync-era.md

 ## 1. Your Project Manifest File

-The Project Manifest (`project.yaml`) file works as an entry point to your ZkSync project.
+The Project Manifest (`project.ts`) file works as an entry point to your ZkSync project.
 It defines most of the details on how SubQuery will index and transform the chain data.
 For
 ZkSync Era, there are three types of mapping handlers (and you can have more than one in each project):

 - [BlockHanders](../../build/manifest/ethereum.md#mapping-handlers-and-filters): On each and every block, run a mapping function